Engineering Notes by Oriental Motor

 Torque Motor Benefit #2: Avoids Slack

 Tension is necessary to avoid "slack" in the material being wound or unwound.
+However, for the tension and speed to stay the same in a winding application, the torque and speed need to change continuously.

 Tension control - variable diameter = varaible voltage